Docs/Getting started/Introduction

 Create rule →

-How the deferred spend estimate is calculated
+How the deferred spend estimate is generated

 Delivery and settings